ChoSanghyuk/TIL/go/udemy_lec/master_go_from_beginner_to_pro.md

   - Every element in an array (or slice) must be of same type

-  - Go stores the elements of the array in contiguous memory locations and this way it’s very efficient
+  - Go stores the elements of the array in continuous memory locations and this way it’s very efficient

   - The length and the elements type determine the type of an array.
     - The length belongs to array type and it’s determined at compile time